edwardbickerton/Mathematics-behind-blockchain-project/README.md

 I'm doing a project with the title "Mathematics behind blockchain" as part of my undergraduate degree and thought it belonged here.

-Note: this is still a work in progress.
+Note: this is still a work in progress... ish